PASSENGER DROP-OFF ZONES

 - Students are encouraged to purchase a daily permit during the first week of the semester or inter-session to allow time to purchase a semester parking permit.
 Daily permits are valid for the day posted on the daily permit.
 Vehicles displaying expired parking permits are subject to citation.

-- During the construction of the Lab College Services Building, students may also use a valid daily parking permit in the City’s LOT 30, which is located southwest of the campus property, south of the Mobil Station at the corner of Mountain Ave/Verdugo Rd.
+- During the construction of the Sierra Vista Building, students may also use a valid daily parking permit in the City’s LOT 30, which is located southwest of the campus property, south of the Mobil Station at the corner of Mountain St/Verdugo Rd.
 Valid daily permits may be used on campus in student lots, or in Lot 30, but may not be used in the Civic Center structure or other lots.
 Only valid semester parking permits are valid in all City lots.

 Semester Parking Permits